 While creditor harassment may seem like a minor issue to some, it can actually be quite problematic.
 When creditors begin calling your workplace, you run the risk of losing your job.
 Numerous employees have been terminated as a direct or indirect result of the harassing creditor calls they receive while at work.

 The good news is that you do not have to suffer the consequences of creditor harassment.
 By filing for bankruptcy, you can put an immediate halt to garnishments, repossessions, foreclosures, and adverse creditor actions.
-Contact the experienced Birmingham bankruptcy lawyer of GREENWAY BANKRUPTCY LAW, LLC today at (205) 324-4000 to schedule a free initial consultation and determine whether filing for Chapter 7 or Chapter 13 bankruptcy is right for you.
+Contact the experienced Birmingham bankruptcy lawyer of [firm-name] today at [phone-number] to schedule a free initial consultation and determine whether filing for Chapter 7 or Chapter 13 bankruptcy is right for you.

 If you owe a large amount of debt, then you may already be suffering from creditor harassment.
 Creditor harassment can come in many different forms: